AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 The larger we set n, the smaller the overlap.
 If n is set to 1, the overlap will be between -1/2 and 1/2.
 If n is set to 2, the overlap will be between -1/4 and 1/4.
 For general n, the overlap will be between -1/2^n and 1/2^n.
 This will have the effect of increasing the rate of convergence; the intervals will get smaller, faster the more digits we see.
 Though, there are diminishing returns and one should be careful not to set n so high that basic operations become extremely inefficient.
 I'll use n = 1 since I want to keep things simple for this post.

-This representation does have the nice property that finding the negative of a number corresponds to swapping the 1s and 0s, but there doesn't seem to be a trivial way to ivert a number, so I'll have to think of something more clever, though it honestly isn't difficult in general.
+This representation does have the nice property that finding the negative of a number corresponds to swapping the 1s and 0s, but there doesn't seem to be a trivial way to invert a number, so I'll have to think of something less clever, though it honestly isn't difficult anyway.

+<a name="headingImpl"></a>
+## Real Implementation

 I'll start actually implementing things.
-Since we're using infinite data structures, I'll use Haskell which is designed for exactly this sort of usage.
+Since we're using infinite data structures, I'll use Haskell which is designed for exactly this sort of application.
 We'll start by defining real numbers as streams of booleans;

 ```haskell
 type ℝ = [Bool]